Our Commitment to the Workers of Bangladesh

-- More than 1.4 million factory employees have been trained on basic fire safety, with more than 1.3 million having received an interactive refresher course
+- Nearly 1.6 million factory employees have been trained on basic safety, with more than 1.3 million having received an interactive refresher course

-- More than 1.5 million workers in 1,000 factories have access to a helpline where workers can anonymously report safety or other job-related concerns
+- More than 1.5 million workers in 1,000 factories have access to a helpline to anonymously report safety or other job-related concerns

 - The Alliance has provided, together with factory owners, wages for more than 6,600 displaced workers

-For more information on the Alliance’s accomplishments, refer to the Alliance’s Fourth Annual Report, available alongside other Alliance publications here.
+For more information on the Alliance’s accomplishments, refer to the Alliance’s Fifth Annual Report, available alongside other Alliance publications here.

 - Know how to react in case of an emergency: 61% before training, 88% after training